-Figure 1: a Sea ice concentration change during Aug 4-6, 20124(sea ice concentration on Aug 6, 2012 minus sea ice concentration on Aug 4, 2012).
+Figure 1: a Sea ice concentration change during Aug 4-6, 2012 (sea ice concentration on Aug 6, 2012 minus sea ice concentration on Aug 4, 2012).
 Extent of atmospheric rivers (250 kg m-1 s-1 contour of integrated water vapor transport) on Aug 5, 2012 is represented as yellow lines (same in b c d e f). b Magnitude of integrated water vapor transport on Aug 5, 2012.
 Sea ice edge (15% contour of sea ice concentration) on Aug 5, 2012 is represented as black lines (same in c d e f).
 Sea level pressure on Aug 5, 2012 is represented as blue contours. c Sensible heat flux (positive downward) on Aug 5, 2012. d Latent heat flux (positive downward) on Aug 5, 2012. e Net shortwave radiation (positive downward) on Aug 5, 2012. f Net longwave radiation (positive downward) on Aug 5, 2012.
 Time is in UTC.

 Figure 1 shows the original fields to demonstrate the magnitude of the event.
 However, the seasonal cycle can impact the interpretation of the event, as radiative and turbulent fluxes change their relative importance throughout the year.
 We therefore further investigate this event using anomalies (Figure 2).
 Anomaly is defined as difference between original field and the daily 1981-2020 climatology for the case study here.
-Indeed, Figure 2 removes the mean radiative component features, and doesn't reveal significantly large radiative anomalies collocated with anomalous IVT.
+Indeed, Figure 2 removes the anomalous IVT.
 As expected, shortwave is reduced and longwave is enhanced in regions of anomalous IVT, but the magnitudes are similar to anomalies found elsewhere in the region.
 The most significant anomalous flux component collocated with IVT is sensible heat flux.
 This positive flux anomaly is augmented by additional anomalous heating from latent and longwave components.
 However, like shortwave anomalies, longwave anomalies associated with increased IVT are not as notable in the domain.
-Figure 2 makes clear that turbulent flux anomalies in the Chukchi Sea are notable during this event and collocate with anomalous IVT, whereas significant radiative anomalies can be found throughout the domain especially with regards to the shortwave component.
+Figure 2 makes clear that turbulent flux anomalies in the Chukchi found throughout the domain especially with regards to the shortwave component.